Bloom Energy Corporation (BE) Review – Making Smarter Decisions

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Ameriprise Financial, Inc. with over 12.47 million shares valued at $224.16 million.
-The investor’s holdings represent 9.02% of the BE Shares outstanding.
-As of Dec 30, 2020, the second largest holder is FMR, LLC with 10.48 million shares valued at $300.38 million to account for 7.58% of the shares outstanding.
-The other top investors are Canada Pension Plan Investment Board which holds 9.21 million shares representing 6.66% and valued at over $165.44 million, while Vanguard Group, Inc. (The) holds 5.50% of the shares totaling 7.61 million with a market value of $136.81 million.
+The top institutional shareholder in the company is Ameriprise Financial, Inc. with over 12.89 million shares valued at $369.4 million.
+The investor’s holdings represent 9.32% of the BE Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 10.88 million shares valued at $311.94 million to account for 7.87% of the shares outstanding.
+The other top investors are FMR, LLC which holds 10.48 million shares representing 7.58% and valued at over $300.38 million, while Blackrock Inc. holds 4.82% of the shares totaling 6.67 million with a market value of $191.2 million.

 Bloom Energy Corporation (BE) Analyst Forecasts